Quantum Rationale-Aware Graph Contrastive Learning for Jet Discrimination: Abstract

 \section{Abstract}

 In high-energy physics, particle jet tagging plays a pivotal role in distinguishing quark from gluon jets using data from collider experiments.
 While graph-based deep learning methods have advanced this task beyond traditional feature-engineered approaches, the complex data structure and limited labeled samples present ongoing challenges.
-However, existing contrastive learning (CL) frameworks struggle to leverage rationale-aware augmentations effectively, often lacking supervision signals that guide the extraction of salient features and facing computational efficiency issues such as high parameter counts.
-In this study, we demonstrate that integrating a quantum rationale generator (QRG) within our proposed \textbf{\ul{Q}}uantum \textbf{\ul{R}}ationale-aware \textbf{\ul{G}}raph \textbf{\ul{C}}ontrastive \textbf{\ul{L}}earning (QRGCL) framework significantly enhances jet discrimination performance, reducing reliance on labeled data and capturing discriminative features.
-Evaluated on the quark-gluon jet dataset, QRGCL achieves an AUC score of 77.53\% while maintaining a compact architecture of only 45 QRG parameters, outperforming classical, quantum, and hybrid GCL and GNN benchmarks.
-These results highlight QRGCL’s potential to advance jet tagging and other complex classification tasks in high-energy physics, where computational efficiency and feature extraction limitations persist.
+More broadly, our primary focus is the development of a rationale-aware graph contrastive learning framework designed to operate under strict resource constraints; we use quark-gluon jet discrimination as a representative and practically relevant use case.
+However, existing contrastive learning (CL) frameworks struggle to leverage rationale-aware augmentations effectively, often lacking supervision signals to guide salient feature extraction and facing computational efficiency issues, such as high parameter counts.
+In this study, we demonstrate that integrating a quantum rationale generator (QRG) within our proposed \textbf{\ul{Q}}uantum \textbf{\ul{R}}ationale-aware \textbf{\ul{G}}raph \textbf{\ul{C}}ontrastive \textbf{\ul{L}}earning (QRGCL) framework enables competitive jet discrimination performance, particularly in parameter-constrained settings, reducing reliance on labeled data, and capturing rationale-aware features.
+Evaluated on the quark-gluon jet dataset, QRGCL achieves an AUC score of 77.5\% while maintaining a compact architecture of only 45 QRG parameters, achieving competitive performance compared to classical, quantum, and hybrid benchmarks.
+These results highlight QRGCL’s potential to advance jet tagging and other complex classification tasks in high-energy physics, where computational efficiency and limitations in feature extraction persist.
+The source code for QRGCL is available at \url{https://github.com/Abrar2652/QRGCL}.